 Helen M. Williams holds a Bachelor’s Degree in Health Science from Wake Forest University where she was a student-athlete and a Master’s Degree in Counselor Education from Lenoir-Rhyne University.
 She has been involved with intercollegiate athletics for over 25 years and held positions at Division I, II, and III institutions: Lenoir-Rhyne University, Wake Forest University, University of South Florida, Western Michigan University, US Naval Academy, Princeton University, Merrimack College, and Massachusetts Institute of Technology.
 Currently she is a Visiting Fellow in the Harvard University Administrative Fellowship Program.
 Williams also works as a color analyst for men’s and women’s basketball and is the author of “Coach Like A Mother, A Guide For The 21st Century Sports Coach”.
 She continues to be involved in athletics because of her belief in building education through sport, using it to develop the future leaders of our country.
 Helen’s sports consulting company is HMW Sports Consulting.
 Her twitter handle is @coachlikamother.

-The Greater Haverhill Poets (GHP) is a group of people that enjoy reading and writing poetry.
-They meet to discuss poetry and writing in general.
-They have been meeting every third Saturday of the month at 10:00 a.m. at different locations around Haverhill, Massachusetts since the early 1980s.
-Their meetings often have guest speakers and include field trips.
-The GHP currently has approximately 20 members from both Haverhill and surrounding communities, including Georgetown, North Andover, Lawrence, Groveland and East Hampstead.
-Some members are from out of state.
+The Greater Haverhill Poets (GHP) was a group of people that enjoy reading and writing poetry.
+They used to meet to discuss poetry and writing in general.
+They had been meeting every third Saturday of the month at 10:00 a.m. at different locations around Haverhill, Massachusetts since the early 1980s.
+Their meetings often had guest speakers and included field trips.
+The GHP is currently inactive.

 The Write Group is comprised of five poets from various walks of life: television producer and host, registered dietitian, high school teacher, founder/executive director of the non-profit American Community Think Tank, flight attendant and mental health counselor.
 All illustrate the idea that poets/writers benefit by sharing their writings with others and experimenting within their craft.
 The members are: Gayle C. Heney, Karen M. Kline, Barbara Prolman, Lois Sargent and Blair Gracie Woodman.